 3.1.1.
-The Constitutional Court Annex 4, Article VI
+The Constitutional Court

+Annex 4, Article VI

-The Constitutional Court of BH, which will be only established after the elections, is composed of nine members; four members are from the FBH, two from the RS and three are non-citizens of Bosnia and Herzegovina or of neighbouring States, selected by the President of the European Court of Human Rights.
+Following the general elections of 15 September 1996, the Constitutional Court of BH, has to be established.
+It will be composed of nine members, four members from the FBH, two from the RS and three non-citizens of Bosnia and Herzegovina or of neighbouring States, selected by the President of the European Court of Human Rights.